Environmental physiology refers to the effects of the environment on the growth and performance of farm animals.

 CLIMATE

-Climate refers to the atmospheric condition of a place over a period of time.
-It is marked by rainfall, wind, temperature, humidity, sunlight etc.
+Climate refers to the atmospheric conditions of a place over some time.
+It is marked by rainfall, wind, temperature, humidity, sunlight, etc.

 RAINFALL